richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 layout: post
 title: Command Driven Map
 date: 2020-11-13 09:00:00
 summary: I have found an approach that works well when building web based map applications in React.js.
-I've found in the past that map components can get very complicated very quickly, making it difficult to add new features to the map control.
+I've found in the past that map components can get very complicated very quickly making the map control hard to maintain and hard to add new features to.
 ---

 ## Summary

 In a [previous post](/2020/08/14/event-driven-map/) I discussed a pattern for implementing maps in React based web applications using a pub/sub approach.
-This post expands on this, presenting a complementary approach using the [command pattern](https://en.wikipedia.org/wiki/Command_pattern).
+This post expands on the idea, presenting a complementary approach using the [command pattern](https://en.wikipedia.org/wiki/Command_pattern).

 The basic problem is that the state driven approach of React.js is at odds with API approach of web map components.